 - Buy a reload card such as Vanilla, Green Dot or MoneyPak

 Once your card is loaded, you can use it to make purchases anywhere you’d use a normal debit card.
 This includes goods and services at retail locations and even online bill payment for some cards.

 Pros and cons of prepaid debit cards

 When are prepaid debit cards better than secured credit cards?

 Prepaid debit cards and secured credit cards are very similar in that they both provide a means to manage your spending.
 While secured credit cards offer more flexibility in your spending, they may promote bad habits since you aren’t actually spending your own money.

 Prepaid debit cards encourage responsible spending and budgeting, and offer a secure way to manage your cash without a bank account.
 However, you’ll want to look for a low-fee prepaid debit card in order to cut back on the associated fees.

 If you’re looking to improve your credit, secured credit cards are often the best choice.
 However, if you’re just looking for a way to manage your finances, prepaid debit cards offer most of the benefits of a standard debit card without a bank account.

 As with any major financial decision, you should always weigh your options to find a product that best suits your needs.
-Explore secured credit card or prepaid debit card options, then apply for the card that’s right for you.
+Learn more about how credit and debit cards are different, or explore secured credit cards and prepaid debit card options, then apply for the card that’s right for you.